 They can be used to feed audio to the induction loop, make sure people at the back of the room can hear the speaker clearly (voice enhancement), or be recorded in Aston Replay.

-These mics are primarily used for Aston Replay recordings (but is also available to other applications, such as Skype).
+These mics are primarily used for Aston Replay recordings (but is alternatively available to other applications, such as videoconferencing).
 The UB1 is an omni-directional boundary microphone, that uses a flat surface to enhance the sound pickup.

 A document camera that can display and zoom in on papers, books, and other 3D objects.
 There is usually a separate source selection button to display on the room screen/s.

 A desktop application called ImageMate[IM] allows Elmo images to be recorded in Panopto.

 The newer Wolfvision visualisers can be selected as separate video recording device in Panopto.

 Zoom control is on top of the Arm.

 The method of recording the contents of this visualiser in Aston Replay is different to the other rooms.
 Expand the instructions, below, for more information.

 Unlike the other visualisers in use in Aston University learning spaces, the Wolfvision acts in the same way as a webcam or another camera.
 This means we can record it directly in Panopto, or use it as a white board in CollaborateUltra.

 When you’re presenting, you’ll need to switch to the Panopto recorder to add the visualiser as a secondary source.
 To get back to the Panopto recorder, either